heitortsergent/gimmegif/README.md

 # gimmegif

 This is a demo application that allows the user to search for GIFs, built with Node.js, that uses both Giphy and the SendGrid API.
-You can use the website to search for GIFs, or you can email <gimmegif@bymail.in> with a query in the subject, to get an email response back with the GIF and also have that appear in the application using the SendGrid Inbound Parse API.
+You can use the website to search for GIFs, or you can email <gif@heitortsergent.bymail.in> with a query in the subject, to get an email response back with the GIF and also have that appear in the application using the SendGrid Inbound Parse API.

 ## Live Example

 Head over to [http://gimmegif.jit.su/](http://gimmegif.jit.su/) to see the app running.
-You can search inside the app for a GIF, or by sending an email to [gimmegif@bymail.in](mailto:gimmegif@bymail.in) .
+You can search inside the app for a GIF, or by sending an email to [gif@heitortsergent.bymail.in](mailto:gif@heitortsergent.bymail.in) .
 Anyone with the web page open will see the GIF that was requested.

 ## Usage